 - Temperatures that are too cold or too hot

-- Odors and chemicals that don’t bother 80% of the population.
+- Odors, chemicals and other things that don’t bother 80% of the population.

 Needs of the Highly Sensitive Person

 Breathwork is one of the primary transformational healing process used in this retreat.
 It’s intense and deep so you’re likely to experience impressive results.
-We work directly with the body to access emotional memory, sometimes as far back as in-utero and infancy.
-We want to heal the very beginning of life-long patterns so you can be free to be who we really are: our Authentic Self.
+We work directly with the body-mind-spirit to access unconscious emotional memory, sometimes as far back as in-utero and infancy.
+We want to heal the very beginning of life-long patterns so we can be free to be who we really are: our Authentic Self.

 Prerequisites for the Retreat

-- Attend a minimum of three private sessions.
+- Attend a minimum of three private sessions by June 4.
 There is an additional fee for these sessions.
-We can meet at my Atlanta or Blairsville, Georgia office.
-Or meet via phone or videoconference.
+We can meet at my Blairsville, Georgia office, or meet via phone or videoconference.

 - Read all the Breathwork articles above.